Isuzu Piazza: United Kingdom

-In the UK, the Piazza was introduced in 1985 and sold in only one trim level, available only with a 147 bhp 2.0 turbocharged engine (4ZC1-T).
+In the UK, the Piazza was introduced in 1985 and sold in only one trim level, available only with a 147 bhp, 2.0-litre turbocharged 4ZC1-T engine.
+Under a gentlemen's agreement to limit imports of Japanese cars to 11 percent of the overall market, Isuzu was limited to 600 examples for the first year.
+The Piazza was Isuzu's first entry into the Japanese market under their own name (some Isuzu light trucks had been sold with Bedford badging for years), although it was soon joined by the 4WD Trooper.

 The Piazza had a shaky start in the UK with the first importer Isuzu GB, based in Maidstone, Kent going out of business in 1986, and London car dealer Alan Day bought the remaining stock of Piazzas at a bargain price.
 These cars were sold by Alan Day at significantly reduced price; the main reason Isuzu GB went out of business was due to high unit price.
 In 1987 International Motors Group of West Bromwich (IM Group) were awarded the official Isuzu franchise for the UK.
 (They also at the time represented Subaru and Hyundai in the UK.)
 IM Group still marketed the Piazza in single trim/engine form, but they only sold the updated 'Lotus' Piazza.
-The earlier cars sold by Day became known as 'pre-Lotus' cars; the suspension and handling of these pre-Lotus cars was derided by UK Press as poor, especially the live axle arrangement at the rear, which by the late '80s was seen to be antiquated.
+The earlier cars sold by Day became known as 'pre-Lotus' cars; the suspension and handling of these pre-Lotus cars was derided by UK Press as poor, especially the live axle arrangement at the rear, which by the late 1980s was seen to be antiquated.
 The updated 'Handling by Lotus' car was available from 1987 and the handling, although keeping the live axle arrangement, was transformed by Lotus in the UK after significant development work, involving modified suspension layouts, larger brakes, specially produced dampers and Goodyear tyres.
 The 'Handling by Lotus' cars had updated interior and exterior equipment.
 The exterior having a redesigned rear, with a large 'hoop' spoiler, new rear lamps, new rear badging with 'Handling by Lotus' badges and removal of the rubber side bumper strakes for a cleaner, more modern look.
 The updated interior trim was mainly 'tweed' check fabric, an updated centre console, but the loss of air conditioning to keep the price down for the UK market.

 Isuzu (UK) Ltd, the West Bromwich-based importer, sold the Lotus Piazza from 1987 to 1989, before concentrating on the 4WD Isuzu Trooper.
 They never sold the second generation Piazza in the UK, or in any other European market.